WarlightProgramming/cslbot/COMMANDS.md

 #### MAX LAST SEEN

-Maximum number of days since the player was last online.
+Maximum number of hours since the player was last online.

-*Sample Args*: "3", "5", "10"
+*Sample Args*: "3", "24", "100"

 *Default*: no maximum